Great Fishing in Lake Shikaribetsu

 Fishing Regulations

-1. Lure or Fly-fishing ONLY (Bait fishing is NOT allowed).
+1. Lure or fly fishing ONLY (bait fishing is NOT allowed).

-2. All Miyabe char should be released.
+2. All Miyabe char must be released.

 Optional Services